 Who Supplies Ferry Tickets?

 - The Toronto District School Board pays for the students transportation on the ferry through the submission of our attendance figures each month.

 What do I do if my child becomes ill at school?

 - The school will contact you if your child becomes ill while at school.

 - City-side Students: If your child has to go home then parents of children in kindergarten to grade 5 (up to 10 years of age) come over on the ferry and meet their child at the island-side ferry docks.
-Students 10 years and older may travel on the ferry by themselves; however if the school feels a child is tool ill to travel alone, parents may be requested to meet their child on the island-side ferry docks.
+Students 10 years and older may travel on the ferry by themselves; however if the school feels a child is tool ill to travel alone, parents will be requested to meet their child on the island-side ferry docks.
 Parents must meet them at the city-side dock.

 - Island-side Students: If your child has to go home then parents of children in kindergarten to grade 5 (up to 10 years of age) meet the bus driver at the island-side ferry docks.
-Students 10 years and older may walk home alone from the island-side ferry docks; however if the school feels a child is too ill to walk alone, parents may be requested to meet their child on the island-side ferry docks.
+Students 10 years and older may walk home alone from the island-side ferry docks; however if the school feels a child is too ill to walk alone, parents will be requested to meet their child on the island-side ferry docks.

 In extreme cases Emergency Services may be contacted and will assist in arranging transportation.
 A staff member will travel with the student and parents will be notified as to where to meet on the city-side.

 What do I do if my child is not coming to school?